 Tell us a little bit about the studio where you now work.

-Covid 19 has effected everyone in different ways – has your working life changed since it all kicked off?
+Covid 19 has affected everyone in different ways – has your working life changed since it all kicked off?

 Then I move on to any Emails I may have missed the day before.
 I try to check them in the morning, when I come back from lunch and in the evening.